Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 "The world is a stranger place than I thought.
 Again.
 But you are welcome at our fire, Daar Given-Man."

-Daar made a strange sound, a rapid clicking-grumble that…somehow felt like amusement.
+Daar made a strange sound, a rapid clicking-grumble that... somehow felt like amusement.
 "Thanks!
 I bet we got lots to teach each other."

 Yan turned his attention to the other... what was the other word Shyow had used? *Human.*

-"Are you Daar’s…" he paused, glanced at Daar, and reconsidered.
+"Are you Daar’s..." he paused, glanced at Daar, and reconsidered.
 "I’m sorry.
 I was about to ask something disrespectful."

 ‘Walsh’ replied in *‘English.’* ["We will take no offense.
 Ask!"]

-"…You are good friends with Daar?"
+"...You are good friends with Daar?"

 Daar chittered again. ["I know where this is going!"]
 He didn’t seem the least offended.
 Instead he rose up to his hindpaws and wrapped his arms around *‘Walsh’,* then rubbed their heads together and nibbled on his ear.

-Walsh squirmed under the much bigger beast’s - no, *Person’s* - grip, much like Vemik did when Yan wanted to tussle. ["We are…good friends.
+Walsh squirmed under the much bigger beast’s - no, *Person’s* - grip, much like Vemik did when Yan wanted to tussle. ["We are... good friends.
 Yes."]

 ["The most bestest friends!"]